Header

 The habitat described for nigrirostris in Hackston is completely different from that given in Duff - I don't know which is right but neither match where I found this.
 The habitat for linearis seems a bit more like where I found it - in a pitfall trap beside a pylon in the middle of an arable field (though no haystacks here and I don't think the current crop is beet).

 This was all very unsatisfactory but I was unable to resolve it fully and left it as unidentified (publishing it here under linearis but not claiming it as such).
-Months later I found another Atomaria nigirostris and this time didn't switch impression for keel in my brain!
-The impression was still difficult to see from some angles (it just looked like the inner edge of the basal bead), but fairly obvious from other angles.
-I can only conclude that I didn't see the basal trasverse impression because I was looking for a basal transverse keel!
+Months later I found another beetle which I keyed to Atomaria nigirostris and this time didn't switch impression for keel in my brain!
+I concluded that the first time the only reason that I didn't see the basal trasverse impression because I was looking for a basal transverse keel!
 It's not altogether clear in the photos I took but I think I can see it there.
 At least I now I understand why the genitalia looked like nigrirostris despite it not having a basal tranverse keel (!) on the pronotum!

 Atomaria nigrirostris Atomaria nigrirostris Atomaria nigrirostris Atomaria nigrirostris Atomaria nigrirostris Atomaria nigrirostris